mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

   * I like the EdgeRouter 4 I have at home, but Ubiquiti's been going downhill (TODO: link) and pfSense seems to be lying about being open source (TODO: link)
 * Wireless access point: Ruckus R310
 * Door lock: Yale XX
-* File Server: HP XX G7
+* File Server: HP DL380 G7
   * I was going to go with a G8, but I've read that that G7 series is supposed to be quieter
   * I'm mainly buying this so I can try playing with a server rack for the first time
 * Paper Printer: Brother